ReemAlessa1/Airbnb_data/README.md

 ## Installation <a name="installation"></a>

-The code should run with no issues using Python versions 3.*.
+Python 3.* versions should allow the code to run without any problems.

 Requierd packages:
 - numpy 1.23.5
 - plotly 5.18.0